Assign optimization for algorithmic differentiation reuse index management strategies: Results

-The reversal results in Figure \ref{fig.su2Reverse} show the same relative behavior as the recording results, but here, the differences are due to the increased or decreased size of the stored data.
-Since the reuse index manager stores additional statements for the copy operations, it is in general slower than the other two index managers.
-A performance improvement is seen for all cases when using the new index manager instead of the old one.
-For the Jacobian tapes, this amounts to an increase of 13\% both with preaccumulation and without preaccumulation.
-The primal value taping approach has a performance increase of 20\% without and 15\% with preaccumulation.
+The reversal results show the same relative behavior as the recording results, but here, the differences are due to the increased or decreased size of the stored data.
+Since the multi use index manager does not store additional statements for the copy operations, it is in general faster than the reuse index manager.
+For the Jacobian approach, the performance improves by 19\% with respect to the reuse index manager, and the improvement with respect to the linear index manager is 16\%.
+The primal value taping approach has a performance improvement of 27\% with respect to the reuse index manager and 17\% for the linear index manager.